gardinbe/oracle-compute-instance-creation-script/readme.md

 It's advised to close dev tools while the script is running, as over long periods of time it may crash (Oracle's fault).

-You can change the interval duration between clicks by changing the value of the variable `INTERVAL_DURATION` - default is 30 (seconds).
+You can change the interval duration between clicks on the fly by changing the value of the variable `INTERVAL_DURATION` - default is 30 (seconds).